Choosing A Personal Injury Lawyer

 We are a contingency fee firm.
 This means that our fee is contingent upon the outcome.
 If we don’t recover any money for you, then we are not owed a fee.
 If we do recover money for you, we take a percentage of it for our fee.
 The amount we take as a percentage varies depending on several factors, including the type of case, complexity, how close to trial it settles, whether it is tried, etc.

 What if I lose my personal injury or medical malpractice case?
 Will I owe my attorneys any money?

 No. We don’t win every case, and we have taken tough cases to trial and have lost.
 But if we don’t recover money for you, we don’t ask for compensation.

 How much is my car accident case worth?

 This is the question we are asked frequently.

 We try to get to know you and your case, and this is a process that takes time.
 Ultimately your case value is governed by other people; namely insurance adjusters, defense attorneys and in some cases a judge or jury.

 We will give you a realistic opinion regarding what we believe the value of your case is, but because there are many factors involved that are beyond our control, we cannot make any guarantees or promises.

 Who gets to decide whether to accept a settlement offer?

-The rules of the Washington State Bar Association require that the client, not the lawyer, gets to decide whether to accept a settlement offer.
-Our role is to advise you with our honest opinion whether a settlement offer is worth accepting.
+The Washington State Bar Association requires that the client, not the lawyer, decides whether to accept a settlement offer.
+Our role is to advise you with an honest opinion whether a settlement offer is worth accepting.
 But your decision will depend on many factors, and the decision can be quite personal.
 We will respect your decision.